henichsen/Disable_Windows11_ActivityCache_and_widgets/README.md

-# Windows11
-# ActivityCache
-# widgets
+# disable ActivityCache and widgets on Windows11

-Disable ActivityCache and widgets completely tested on Microsoft Windows 11 Home version 25H2 10.0.26200.7171
+##Disable ActivityCache and widgets completely tested on Microsoft Windows 11 Home version 25H2 10.0.26200.7171

   check absence of ActivitiesCache with WindowsKey+R

-  -> %LocalAppData%\ConnectedDevicesPlatform
+  ´%LocalAppData%\ConnectedDevicesPlatform´

   with the absence of deleted directory after restart